renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 | 23   | 5                    | SCL6   | RPI4/5

 SDA0 and SCL0 should not be used except for HAT boards (see [Other hardware - the HAT](#TUTORIAL_00_RASPBERRY_PI_RASPBERRY_PI_PERIPHERALS_OTHER_HARDWARE___THE_HAT)).
 It provides for HAT boards to identify themselves.
-SDA2/7 and SCL2/7 do not on the GPIO header, they are used for HDMI control.
+SDA2/7 and SCL2/7 do not exist on the GPIO header, they are used for HDMI control.
 SDA1,3,4,5,6 and SCL1,3,4,5,6 are meant for connecting external I2C circuits, e.g. a text display such as the Joy-IT LCD-16x2 or LCD-20x4 displays.

 ### I2S {#TUTORIAL_00_RASPBERRY_PI_RASPBERRY_PI_PERIPHERALS_I2S}